earthly/website/blog/_posts/2023-04-17-django-template-filters.md

  - Template Tags
  - Filters
  - Templates
-excerpt: "Learn how to use Django template filters to transform and modify variable data in your HTML templates.
-This article covers the various built-in filters and also shows you how to create your own custom filter."
+excerpt: Learn how to use Django template filters to transform and modify variable data in your HTML templates.
+Discover the built-in filters provided by Django and how to create your own custom filters.
 ---

 Django is a powerful Python web framework loaded with many useful built-in features that [make](/blog/using-cmake) building complex web-focused products a lot easier; one such feature is its **templating engine**.